-Casper The Rowans School Dog
+Tuxedo (Tux) The Rowans’ School Dog

-Casper’s very presence has a calming effect on the children.
+Tux’s very presence has a calming effect on the children.
 Research studies in both Britain and America have concluded that having a dog in a school can have many positive benefits – these include help to calm children down, improve academic achievement, motivate those children who are often not that attentive, teach responsibility and encourage children to respect all life.
 Furthermore it has been shown that when pupils share the affection and care of a ‘school’ dog, a bond forms among the pupils and strengthens their team ethics.

 There is a full risk assessment in place, but if you have any concerns regarding your child interacting with the dog, please telephone the school office and let us know.
-Casper will be on a lead when out of the classroom or office.

 Sadly we lost Buster in June 2021.
 He was an integral part of the Rowans school for five years, making many friends along the way.
 He loved spending time with all the pupils and even appeared on the news!!